Skip to main content

 On first run it generates a self-signed certificate, then serves all three systems over HTTPS:

-:::tip Port already in use?
-Override with env vars, e.g. INCIDENT_PORT=8801 LOG_PORT=8802 DEPLOY_PORT=8803 node servers/index.js, then point the extension at them with the matching NEATCONTEXT_DEMO_*_BASE variables. :::
+Override with env vars, e.g. INCIDENT_PORT=8801 LOG_PORT=8802 DEPLOY_PORT=8803 node servers/index.js, then point the extension at them with the matching NEATCONTEXT_DEMO_*_BASE variables (see the demo README's Customizing section).

 Step 3 — Add and enable the extension

-1. In NeatContext, open the Extensions page.
+1. Open the Extensions page.

 • demo_get_incident — incident details + timeline